Worcester Bosch Boiler Fault Codes: Complete Guide

 Cause: Flue gas thermostat overheated.

-Fix: Likely due to poor airflow—clean flue, inspect fan, or replace sensor.
+Fix: Likely due to poor airflow—clean filter, inspect fan, or replace sensor.

 EA Series – Ignition and Flame Detection Faults